2DSharp/Phypes/CONTRIBUTING.md

  - Commits should do exactly what their message says.
 If a commit affects quite a few files, and does a few related things, mention them in the commit description.
 Refrain from using `git commit -m` in such cases.
  -  IDE configuration files/temp files are not meant to be a part of the repository and they should remain so.
  -  Variable names like `a`, `x`, `foo` are unacceptable, use variable names that describes its purpose.
  -  Format the code correctly before submitting a patch.
-IntelliJ's auto format option should do it well enough.
+IntelliJ/PHPStorm's auto format option should do it well enough.

  ## Formatting guidelines

  - Casing:
     - **camelCase** for method/variable names.
     - **PascalCase** for class name/enum/interface names.
  - Class and method declarations have braces starting in the next line.
-For everything else, braces start at next line.
+For everything else, braces start at the end of the same line.
  - One space between operators and operands is a must.
  - Make sure a line doesn't exceed 80 characters.